wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 }
 ```

-These settings would store apps in `/demos/` and libraries in `/packages/`.
+These settings would store apps in `/demos/` and libraries in `/packages/`
 The paths specified are relative to the
 workspace root.

-### Files & Implicit Dependencies
+### 文件和隐式依赖关系

-Nx performs advanced source-code analysis to figure out the project graph of the workspace.
+Nx performs advanced source-code analysis to figure out the project graph of the workspace
 So when you make a change,
-Nx can deduce what can be broken by this change.
+Nx can deduce what can be broken by this change
 Some dependencies between projects and shared files cannot be inferred
-statically.
+statically
 You can configure those using `implicitDependencies`.

 ```json
 {